ArturAmpilogov/software-internationalisation/manuscript/Chapter1.md

 ## Internationalisation (i18n)

-Internationalisation implies that the software is functional with any language input and has easy localisation.
+*Internationalisation implies that the software is functional with any language input and has easy localisation.*

 {class: information}
-B> ### Numeronym
 B> Internationalisation is also written as *i18n*, where 18 is the number of letters between i and n.
 This shortened form is called [numeronym](http://www.i18nguy.com/origini18n.html).
 B> Localisation is often shortend to "l10n", and globalisation is alson known as "g11n".